Annual Investment Adviser Compliance and Regulatory ReviewDownload

 - Form BE-11 (Annual Survey of Direct Investment Abroad): annual report due only if specifically requested by the BEA.

 - Form BE-12 (Benchmark Survey of Foreign Direct Investment in the United States): required to be filed every five years by entities or individuals meeting a filing threshold.
-2018 is a Form BE-12 filing year.
+2023 is the next Form BE-12 filing year.

 - Form BE-13 (Survey of New Foreign Direct Investment in the United States): required to be filed by any U.S. business enterprise within 45 days of certain foreign direct or indirect investments meeting a filing threshold.